-We employed a mixed methods design .
+A convergent mixed methods design was employed ^{46,47}, which was deemed to be appropriate for the exploratory nature of this study.
 The quantitative and qualitative strands were conducted and analysed in parallel, hence the results presented separately, in line with a "separative" relational dimension.
 Merging was performed using an explanatory unidirectional approach, with the qualitative findings enhancing and deepening the quantitative findings.
 This was facilitated by the fact that the quantitative and qualitative data were collected in the same experimental context, among the same participants, with the qualitative questions being purposefully developed based on the same overarching themes of the quantitative instrument.
 Interpretation and reporting was eventually done narratively using a weaving approach, presenting both qualitative and quantitative findings together on a theme-by-theme basis.

-The data were retrieved from a larger study including three controlled randomized trials conducted between 2017 and 2020 37-39.
-The primary goal of these trials was to examine the participants' psycho-physiological responses to different ways of developing and delivering VR experiences, though additional measurements were collected to examine the potential of the VR-intervention as a strategy to promote visits to real natural environments and green exercise, which will be presented in this paper.
+The data were retrieved from a larger study including three controlled randomized trials conducted between 2017 and 2020 ^{38,39,48} [please, note that the main publication for Study 3 48 is currently under review for publication.
+Trial registration number: ISRCTN14275608].
+The primary goal of these trials was to examine the participants' psycho-physiological responses to different ways of developing and delivering IVN experiences, though additional measurements were collected to examine the potential of IVN as a strategy to promote visits to real natural environments and green exercise, which will be presented in this paper.
 All studies were conducted at the Sport physiology laboratory of the Inland Norway University of Applied Sciences - Campus Elverum (Norway), and were designed by the same principal investigator (GC) and laboratory coordinator (SL).
-Details about the research design of all individual studies are available in the main publications 37-39, and summarized in Table 1.
+Details about the research design of all individual studies are available in the main publications ^{38,39,48}, and summarized in Table 1.